gordonpn/gordonpn/README.md

 I am:

 - Resourceful
-- Detail-oriented
-- Self-starter
-- Team player with positive attitude
 - Curious

-**I am open for new grad opportunities, available as of May 2022.**
+- A learner
+- A self-starter
+- A team player

 ## What do I like?

-I am very passionate about the full-stack of an application, especially the backend and "DevOps"-like things such as CI/CD pipelines, deployment, containers and orchestration, tooling, etc.
+I am very passionate about the full-stack of an application, especially the back-end and "DevOps"-like things such as CI/CD pipelines, deployment, containers and orchestration, tooling, etc.

-That doesn't mean that I am not interested by frontend web development, right now React.js has all my attention, but I am open to explore and learn.
+On the front-end, I am very fond of React.js, especially the Next.js framework!

-I really enjoy building apps from ground, all the way up to deployment on my [home servers](https://github.com/gordonpn/server-services-configs).
+I really enjoy building apps from ground, all the way up to deployment on my [self-managed servers](https://github.com/gordonpn/server-services-configs).

 <details>
   <summary>Current favourite technologies</summary>